ehocdet/libvmod-dyncounters/README.rst

 ------------------------------

 Description
-	Create a head of dynamique counters.
+	Create a head of dynamic counters.
 The object name is the prefix of all counter names attached to the head.
-He appears as such in varnishstat, at the same level as MGT, MAIN, VBE, ...
+It appears as such in varnishstat, at the same level as MGT, MAIN, VBE, ...
-	The head and its counters persist between VCLs until a VCL has vcl_init the object.
+	The head and its counters persist between VCLs as long as a VCL has vcl_init the object.

 Example
 	new DYNC = dyncounters.head();